Employees

 (3) Wages comprise the monthly salary, job allowances, other allowances, meal allowances, shift allowances, and overtime pay according to the Labor Standards Act.
 We participate in an annual salary survey to obtain market salary trends and adjust salaries based on the company's annual performance and individual performance evaluations.

-(4) Non-wage subsidies are provided based on various subsidy schemes, and bonuses from different incentive systems are sourced from the company's profits.
+(4)Non-wage subsidies are provided based on various subsidy schemes, and bonuses from different incentive systems are sourced from the company's profits.
 When the company generates profits after deducting taxes, losses, dividends, and reserves, a certain percentage is allocated as bonuses.
 The distribution criteria are based on departmental goals, job roles, and performance evaluations, including:

-• Employee remuneration: According to Article 20 of our company's Articles of Association, if the company generates profits for the year, 5% shall be allocated as employee remuneration, and not exceeding 1.6% for director and supervisor remuneration.
+- Employee remuneration: According to Article 20 of our company's Articles of Association, if the company generates profits for the year, 5% shall be allocated as employee remuneration, and not exceeding 1.6% for director and supervisor remuneration.
 However, if the company has accumulated losses, a certain amount shall be reserved in advance to cover these losses.

-• Festival bonuses and year-end bonuses.
+- Festival bonuses and year-end bonuses.

-• Business performance incentive bonuses.
+- Business performance incentive bonuses.

-• Special incentives for the sales department for securing orders.
+- Special incentives for the sales department for securing orders.

-• Patent bonuses to encourage colleagues to engage in innovative research and development and apply for patents.
+- Patent bonuses to encourage colleagues to engage in innovative research and development and apply for patents.

-• Awards and recognition for outstanding employees.
+- Awards and recognition for outstanding employees.

-• Bonuses for improvement proposals.
+- Bonuses for improvement proposals.

-• Referral bonuses to encourage colleagues to recommend outstanding talents to join the company.
+- Referral bonuses to encourage colleagues to recommend outstanding talents to join the company.

-• Bonuses for various projects.
+- Bonuses for various projects.

 Our company has established employee retirement-related regulations in accordance with the provisions of the Labor Standards Act and the Labor Pension Act.
 Employees who are over the age of 55 with at least 15 years of service, over the age of 60 with at least 10 years of service, or over the age of 55 with at least 25 years of service are eligible to apply for retirement.
 Additionally, the company conducts actuarial calculations annually to ensure adequate provisions for retirement benefits, safeguarding the rights of employees to receive retirement benefits in the future:

-1.For employees under the old system governed by the Labor Standards Act, the company contributes 2% of the total monthly salary towards retirement benefits, deposited into a special account under the name of the Labor Retirement Reserve Supervisory Committee at the Bank of Taiwan.
-According to Article 56, paragraph 2 of the Labor Standards Act, employers are required to estimate the balance of the retirement reserve account annually.
-As of the end of December 2023, the balance of the old system retirement reserve was NT$19,714 million, sufficient to meet the retirement benefit needs of eligible retirees.
-In the fiscal year 2022, a total of 3 employees applied for retirement, 1 employee applied in 2023, and 2 employees applied in 2024.
+1.The retirement fund contributions for employees under the old "Labor Standards Act" are made by the company on a monthly basis, contributing 2% of the total salary.
+The retirement fund is stored in a designated account under the name of the Labor Retirement Fund Supervisory Committee at Taiwan Bank.
+The company also complies with the provisions of Article 56, Section 2 of the Labor Standards Act, which states: the employer shall estimate the balance of the labor retirement fund account before the end of each year.
+As of the end of December 2024, the balance of the old retirement fund is NT$19,994,000, which is sufficient to meet the retirement needs of eligible retirees.
+In the year 2022, one employee applied for retirement; in the year 2023, two employees applied for retirement; and in the year 2024, three employees applied for retirement.

 2.For employees under the new system governed by the Labor Pension Act, retirement benefits are contributed based on the salary classification table according to the employee's average salary, with 6% of the salary contributed monthly towards retirement benefits into individual accounts established by the Bureau of Labor Insurance.